 Director of Student Counseling Center

-Monica Neel, Psy.D., director of Student Counseling Services, knows that emotional growth and personal well-being are important to a student’s educational experience.
+Monica Neel, Psy.D., director of Student Counseling Center, knows that emotional growth and personal well-being are important to a student’s educational experience.

 “Supporting personal wellness allows students to fully participate in academic life,” says Neel, a licensed psychologist.
 “There are alternatives to psychotherapy.”